russellallen/self/docs/handbook/buildvm.rst

 The same holds for Clang.

-You may whish to use ``ccmake`` or the CMake GUI (``cmake-gui`` or the CMake.app on OS X) to configure available features like Release/Debug/Profiled builds or to enable experimental features.
+You may wish to use ``ccmake`` or the CMake GUI (``cmake-gui`` or the CMake.app on OS X) to configure available features like Release/Debug/Profiled builds or to enable experimental features.

 .. _GitHub repository: https://github.com/russellallen/self
 .. _CMake: http://www.cmake.org/